 The primary index of a table should be as short as possible.
 This makes identification of each row easy and efficient.

-Create only the indexes that you really need.
-Indexes are good for retrieval but bad when you need to store data quickly.
-If you access a table mostly by searching on a combination of columns, create an index on them.
+Create only the indexes that you need to improve query performance.
+Indexes are good for retrieval, but slow down insert and update operations.
+If you access a table mostly by searching on a combination of columns, create a single composite index on them rather than a separate index for each column.
 The first part of the index should be the column most used.
-If you always use many columns when selecting from the table, the first column in the index should be the one with the most duplicates to obtain better compression of the index.
+If you always use many columns when selecting from the table, the first column in the index should be the one with the most duplicates, to obtain better compression of the index.

 In some circumstances, it can be beneficial to split into two a table that is scanned very often.
 This is especially true if it is a dynamic-format table and it is possible to use a smaller static format table that can be used to find the relevant rows when scanning the table.